-GODAN Action is a three-year project intended to help data users, producers and intermediaries engage effectively with Open Data and maximise its potential for impact in the sectors of agriculture and nutrition.
+GODAN Action was a three-year project (between 2016-19) intended to help data users, producers and intermediaries engage effectively with Open Data and maximise its potential for impact in the sectors of agriculture and nutrition.

-We aim to enable an effective use of Open Data in tackling the food security and nutrition challenges by building the capacity of potential stakeholders to both understand the potential of Open Data for agriculture and nutrition and to engage with it practically.
+The project aimed to enable an effective use of Open Data in tackling the food security and nutrition challenges, by building the capacity of potential stakeholders to both understand the potential of Open Data for agriculture and nutrition and to engage with it practically.

-The rapid increase in availability of scientific, social and market data happening currently offers huge potential in improving the agricultural sector, and addressing food security and nutrition challenges.
-However, to achieve this potential we need to ensure that this data can be accessed, shared and used by those who are in a position to realise its benefits.
+The rapid increase in availability of scientific, social and market data offers huge potential in improving the agricultural sector, and addressing food security and nutrition challenges.
+However, to achieve this potential, we need to ensure that this data can be accessed, shared and used by those who are in a position to realise its benefits.